hhtokpinar/sqfEntity/README.md

 *STEP 2*

-Run these functions to convert the model to annotation
+Run these functions to create the model based on your database structure

     final bundledDbModel = await convertDatabaseToModelBase(
         databaseName: 'chinook.db',